hadealahmad/codex/README.md

 - [PHP](https://www.php.net/) (8.2 or higher)
 - [Composer](https://getcomposer.org/)
 - [Bun](https://bun.sh/) (or Node.js)
-- A running database server (e.g., MySQL)
+- A running database server we use MySQL for production

 ### Installation Steps